bazelbuild/bazel/site/docs/skylark/rules.md

    actions on your local machine, or on a remote executor, and there's no guarantee that the remote executor is the same CPU and OS as your local machine.

+Both the "exec" and "host" configurations apply the same option changes, (i.e., set `--compilation_mode` from `--host_compilation_mode`, set `--cpu` from `--host_cpu`, etc).
+The difference is that the "host" configuration starts with the **default** values of all other flags, whereas the "exec" configuration starts with the **current** values of flags, based on the target configuration.

 <a name="fragments"></a>